Granary/granary/docs/building-the-kernel.md

   - Loadable kernel module support is enabled.
   - Virtualization is enabled.
-  - All (interesting) file systems (except the file system that you're using) are selected as loadabl kernel modules (M).
+  - All (interesting) file systems (except the file system that you're using) are selected as loadable kernel modules (M).

 You can do this by modifying your configuration using either of the following two commands: